Introduction to neighbourhood planning

 - Community right to build orders: Community right to build orders identify land for specific small scale developments, such as new homes or community facilities.

-Town and parish councils are the ‘qualifying bodies’ who can make the neighbourhood plan: they can produce plans that cover their entire area, or just part of it.
+A qualifying body can make a neighbourhood plan before a local plan has been adopted by the local planning authority.
+Town and parish councils are the ‘qualifying bodies’: they can produce plans that cover their entire area, or just part of it.
 Alternatively, they can work with other town or parish councils to produce a joint plan if they wish to do so.
 The neighbourhood area has to be designated by us to allow the town or parish council to produce a neighbourhood plan.